 On offer will be –

-The finish line area at the Ferry Terminal will also provide Muneroy meringues and other goodies along with Argyll Bakery soup, rolls, teas and coffees.
+The finish line area at the Ferry Terminal will also provide Argyll Bakeries soup, rolls, teas and coffees and other tasty treats.
 Water and energy drinks will also be provided.

 All stations will be on the RIGHT HAND SIDE where runners will be running for safety, facing oncoming traffic.